Robprogram2002/DS_and_Algo_Java/src/main/resources/sedgewick_book_notes/chap1_notes.md

 > This arrangement is of critical importance for implementations of fundamental data types  it frees us to switch to
 > a totally different representation without having to change any client code.
 More important, taking the client’s
 > point of view, it allows clients to use iteration without having to know any details of the class implementation

+Note that nested classes can access the instance variables of the enclosing class (this ability is the main reason we use nested classes for iterators).

 In the context of the study of algorithms, Algorithm 1.1 is significant because it almost (but not quite) achieves optimum performance goals for any collection implementation: